jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Using Industrial Age philosophies as our ruling philosophy makes us polar bears in the Amazon.
 Seriously, think of it— in 2020, our environment is different, our societies are different, and our cyborgology is different.
 We are a different people being forced to live as if it were 1969.
 It can be hard to see, because there's nothing wrong with polar bears, or the Amazon; but neither is adapted for each other.
 Same goes for a person in 2020—who owns a laptop, hi-speed internet, VR glasses—but is driving through two hours of traffic, to work at a call-centre.

 If you would see adaptions like a camel's water retaining hump near the Great Lakes, or a eagle eyes inside a cave system, you'd stop and wonder; "why are these biologies here?".
 When you likewise see out of place cyborgologies like textbooks, fax machines, and checks in our societies, you should now know something is wrong.
-Likely it's that Darth Blockbuster stopped our evolution, to keep his cyborgologies in power.
+Likely it's that Darth Blockbuster stopped our evolution, to keep his obsolete cyborgologies in power.
 Hopefully we can defeat him in time to celebrate saving the polar bears.

 ## Made In America